 The PS1 (or PSX) is a close second for me.
-It had my all time favorite light gun game which was Point Blank.
+It had my all time favourite light gun game which was Point Blank.
 I had so many great times playing that over the years that it’s great to get it up and running again.

 I personally use the pcsxr emulator, again with the nuvee plugin to set up the light gun input.
 A lot of people would point to ‘better’ ps2 emulators as there are others that may be faster etc. That’s the only one that has consistently managed to get light gun games working with.
 If you know differently then please let me know in the comments and I will reply/ update this article.